-The Energy Information Administration released its Short-Term Energy Outlook for January, and it shows that OECD oil inventories likely bottomed last June 2018 at 2.800 billion barrels.
-It estimated stocks dipped 1 million barrels in December at 2.914 billion, 54 million barrels higher than a year ago.
+The Energy Information Administration released its Short-Term Energy Outlook for January, and it shows that OECD oil inventories likely bottomed in this cycle in June 2018 at 2.802 billion barrels.
+Stocks peaked at 3.210 billion in July 2020.
+In December 2020, it estimated stocks dropped by 40 million barrels to end at 3.061 billion, 172 million barrels higher than a year ago.

-For 2020, OECD inventories are projected to build by 47 million barrels to 2.962 billion.
-This is EIA’s first projection for 2021, and it forecasts that stocks will draw by 17 million barrels to end the year at 2.945 billion.
+For 2020, OECD inventories are now projected to build by net 127 million barrels to 3.006 billion.
+For 2021 it forecasts that stocks will draw by 95 million barrels to end the year at 2.910 billion.

 Oil Price Implications

-I used the model to assess WTI oil prices for the EIA forecast period through 2020 and 2021 and compared the regression equation forecast to actual NYMEX futures prices as of January 14th.
-The result is that oil futures prices are presently overvalued for almost all of the forecast horizon except for the next two months.
-In the latter parts of 2020 and 2021, it shows the valuations dropping down to where NYMEX WTI futures prices are below $50/b.
+I used the model to assess WTI oil prices for the EIA forecast period through 2021 and 2022 and compared the regression equation forecast to actual NYMEX futures prices as of January 22.
+The result is that oil futures prices are presently undervalued through the forecast horizon in 2022.

 Check back to see my next post!

 INO.com Contributor - Energies

 Disclosure: This contributor does not own any stocks mentioned in this article.
 This article is the opinion of the contributor themselves.
 The above is a matter of opinion provided for general information purposes only and is not intended as investment advice.
 This contributor is not receiving compensation (other than from INO.com) for their opinion.